VenusProtocol/venus-protocol-documentation/oracle/BinanceOracle.md

 ## Introduction

-This oracle fetchs prices of assets from Binance on-chain oracle.
+This oracle fetchs prices of assets from Binance oracle.

 ## Solidity APIs